GregRos/preszr/README.md

 🔗 Preserves references and prototypes!

-🐐 Encodes all built-in data types and values as of 2022!<sup>1 </sup>
+🐐 Supports all built-in data types and values as of 2022!<sup>1 </sup>

 🐤 Space-efficient format!

-🛠️ Super easy to encode custom types!
+🛠️ Super easy to encode custom types, with several layers of customization!

 💾 Basic versioning!